zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 # Features
 **Main app:**
 * Takes feed from camera and uses a real-time tracking system to isolate the face and feed it into a CNN for classification
 * Runs locally in the browser using FastAPI with a NiceGUI interface
+* Includes an fps tracker and a confidence graphic

 **Training module:**
 * Uses PyTorch to preform transfer learning on the pre-trained MobileNetV2 model: